weDevsOfficial/wp-user-frontend/readme.txt

 <strong>WP User Frontend PRO – Premium Features</strong>

 * 20+ Modules [BuddyPress, Paid Memberships Pro, Social Login, User Directory, User Activity, Stripe, MailChimp, Private Messaging, HTML Email Templates & more]
-* Content restriction
-* Menu restriction
-* Post expiration facility
-* Conditional logic
-* Profile form builder
+* Content restriction: Restrict or lock your exclusive content or pages or just a specific part of a content, based on registration, user roles, or subscriptions.
+* Menu restriction: Lock or hide your website's menu links for certain users based on user roles, registration, or subscriptions.
+* Post expiration facility: Automatically take down published posts on your sites after a given time based on subscription packs or specific forms.
+* Conditional logic: Use conditional logic in your forms to show or hide fields, sections, and pages based on user selections.
-* 18 custom fields
+* Profile form builder: Build your own custom profile form with as many fields you need.
-* Custom taxonomy support
+* 20+ custom fields: Utilize fields like Text, Text Area, Dropdown, Multi Select, Hidden, Repeat, Phone, Time, Google Maps, and a lot more to customize your forms according to your requirements.
+* Custom taxonomy support: Use custom taxonomies for WooCommerce products.
+Use them as drop-down, multi-select, or check-box lists.
-* Post update notification
+* Post update notification: Get notified through email when an author updates a new post.
+Make the notification email dynamic using shortcodes.
-* Multistep forms
-* Payment invoice
-* Coupons
+* Multistep forms: Break down a form in multi steps easily from its settings.
+* Payment invoice: For every successful transaction, an invoice is generated and emailed to the user.
+You can customize several fields of the invoice.
+* Coupons: Create and manage coupons for your Subscription Packs.
-* Different profile edit forms for different user roles
+* Personalized forms: Create different registration and profile edit forms for different user roles.
-* Profile fields are also generated on the backend
+* User profiles in backend: The custom elements you create in Profile Forms are generated in the admin profile area too.
-* Custom taxonomies
-* Taxonomy restriction
+* Taxonomy restriction: Restrict users to post on a taxonomy/category based on subscription packs.
-* Form layouts and form templates
+* Form layouts and form templates: Quickly create forms from pre-defined templates.
+Drag-and-drop fields to customize it further.
+Vendor registration templates are available for Dokan, WC Marketplace, and WC Vendors.
-* WooCommerce support
-* Registration form builder
+* WooCommerce support: Create a frontend interface to post and manage products of your WooCommerce powered site.
+* Registration form builder: Use templates or build with your own set of registration elements to register users on your site.
-* Assign new roles to forms
+* Assign new roles to forms: Create different registration forms for different user roles.
+New users will be assigned the role according to the form they used.
-* Captcha support
+* Captcha support: Prevent bots and spam attacks using Google reCAPTCHA or Really Simple CAPTCHA.
-* Update user profile information from frontend
+* Update user profile information from frontend: No need to go to the backend to update your profile, do it from frontend.
-* Files & attachments upload
+* Files & attachments upload: Let users upload files and attachments or embed playable audio & video files using Post Forms.
-* Avatar upload
-* User profiles in backend
-* Exclusive contents
-* Frontend Customizer
+* Avatar upload: Let users upload profile pictures.
+It supports Gravatar and locally uploaded avatars work side by side.
+* Frontend Customizer: Allows admins to customize colors and labels for some important frontend elements and features of WPUF.
-* More email notification options
+* More email notification options: Configure email notifications for the important events.
-* Tax in payments
-* Vendor registration template for Dokan, WC Marketplace, WC Vendors
+* Tax in payments: Apply custom country and state-wise tax rates to: Pay Per Post Forms and Subscription Packs.

 <strong>Premium Modules</strong>